 We leased 13 aircraft and three spare engines to Viação Aerea de São Paulo, or VASP, a Brazilian airline.
 In 1992, VASP defaulted on its lease obligations and we commenced litigation against VASP to repossess our aircraft.
 In 1992, we obtained a preliminary injunction for the repossession and export of 13 aircraft and three spare engines from VASP.
 We repossessed and exported the aircraft and engines in 1992.
 VASP appealed this decision.
 In 1996, the High Court of the State of Sao Paulo ruled in favor of VASP on its appeal.
 We were instructed to return the aircraft and engines to VASP for lease under the terms of the original lease agreements.
 The High Court also granted VASP the right to seek damages in lieu of the return of the aircraft and engines.
 Since 1996 we have pursued this case in the Brazilian courts through various motions and appeals.
-On March 1, 2006, the Superior Court of Justice decision.
+On March 1, 2006, the Superior Court of Justice dismissed our most recent appeal and on April 5, 2006 a special panel of the Superior Court of Justice confirmed the Superior Court of Justice decision.
 On May 15, 2006 we appealed this decision to the Federal Supreme Court.
 In September 2009 the Federal Supreme Court of Justice presiding over the case ordered an opinion on our appeal from the office of the Attorney General.
 This opinion was provided in October 2009.
 The Attorney General recommends that the extraordinary appeal should be accepted for trial and that the case would be subjected to a new judgment, before the Superior Court of Justice.
 The Federal Supreme Court is not bound by the opinion of the Attorney General.
-However, our external legal counsel informed us that it would be normal practice to take this opinion wor, if it did, what the outcome of the judgment of the Superior Court of Justice would be.
+However, our external legal counsel informed us that it would be normal practice to take this opinion into consideration.
+There are no assurances though whether the Federal Supreme court would rule in accordance with the Attorney General opinion or, if it did, what the outcome of the judgment of the Superior Court of Justice would be.